atjohnfeng/Array-Match/README.md

 5) Keep their current level upon closing the browser, or refreshing the page.

-By utilizing a localStorage, progress is saved as a key in the browser so the user may pick back up at any level they left off upon leaving the page or refreshing the browser.
+By utilizing Window.localStorage, progress is saved as a key in the browser so the user may pick back up at any level they left off upon leaving the page or refreshing the browser.
 ```
 function getCurrentLevel() {
     switch (localStorage['currentLevel']) {